--Change their food to a grain free and chicken free formula.
-Completely erase chicken from their diet, not treats, chews, scraps, or bones that contain chicken.
+-Change their food to a chicken free formula, it is common for this breed to develop allergies to Chicken.
+Completely erase chicken from their diet, no treats, chews, scraps, or bones that contain chicken.

 -Use Oatmeal or Chamomile based shampoos that are gentle and soothing to their skin.

 -Ask your vet if your dog could be suffering from Pyoderma which is a bacterial infection in the skin that can be quite common in dogs.

 -Ask your vet about a medication called Apoquel (or similar product,) I've heard great reviews and my vet also said that he uses it for many of his customers.

 -Ask your vet if your dog could be having an allergic reaction to the flea/tick topical that you are using.